Designations Congruent with Things: Chapter 26

 “Ah,” Hermann says.
 “You must be so proud.”

 Hermann isn’t sure what it is that’s troubling Newton until the verse begins, but with the arrival of the words, his memory splits into a doubled, layered image, neither overlay his own.
-He’s standing in the glare of fluorescent lights, his hands on his guitar, his own words in his mouth; while on a pier he watches Caitlin Lightcap singing, a cappella and in darkness, transposing up a key.
+He’s standing under the glare of fluorescent lights, his hands on his guitar, his own words in his mouth; while on a pier he watches Caitlin Lightcap singing, a cappella and in darkness, transposing up a key.

 Iphigenia is dying for Troy,